 - Some animal proteins, including those found in bird droppings

 Certain medications can also impair the lungs in some people.
-Medications known to do this include (x):
+Medicines causing this include: (x)

 - Chemotherapy drugs

 - Narcotics, such as heroin and the medication methadone

 - Anti-inflammatory medications

 Idiopathic Interstitial Lung Disease

 Idiopathic means the cause of the interstitial lung disease is unidentifiable.
 This type of ILD is among the most common and more often affects people over the age of 60. (x)

 Treatment for interstitial lung disease depends on the severity of the condition and specific ILD diagnosis.